-During this meeting of the GTFCC Advocacy Task Team, participants shared insights on cholera advocacy, with the aim of developing a renewed common vision and agreement on how best to proceed during the coming year.
-Discussions included:
+During this meeting of the GTFCC Advocacy Task Team, participants shared "big Ideas" for cholera advocacy, including:

-- Creating a tool/dashboard to map interventions by various organizations and stakeholders, facilitating stakeholder analysis and decision-making. - Focusing on high-impact events and platforms such as the World Health Assembly.
-Regional platforms and meetings should also be leveraged to secure and follow up on commitments. - Engaging with development stakeholders and private sector organizations to expand cholera advocacy efforts - Professionalizing advocacy efforts by hiring advocates and engaging the legislative branch in targeted countries - Identifying key advocacy messages and determining the best strategies for their dissemination.
+- Creating a tool/dashboard to map interventions by various organizations and stakeholders, facilitating stakeholder analysis and decision-making - Focusing on high-impact events and platforms such as the World Health Assembly.
+Regional platforms and meetings should also be leveraged to secure and follow up on commitments - Engaging with development stakeholders and private sector organizations to expand cholera advocacy efforts - Professionalizing advocacy efforts by hiring advocates and engaging the legislative branch in targeted countries - Identifying key advocacy messages and determining the best strategies for their dissemination.